kevinbijan/immunoai/README.md

 ### Step 1: Define Your Starting Molecule

 Start by identifying your molecule using its SMILES notation, e.g., `"CC(=O)OC1=CC=CC=C1C(=O)O"`.
-This molecule serves as input to the API for TPSA optimization.
+This molecule (acetylsalicylic acid, below) serves as input to the API for TPSA optimization.
 Knowing the baseline TPSA value can help set realistic goals for adjustment.

 ---